THIS IS THE WORK OF GOD

 Friend, you cannot escape God’s wrath or judgement after this life if you don’t do “this work of God”, which is simply believing in the Lord Jesus Christ and His finished work as the only means of salvation, the only basis of having an intimate, loving and eternal relationship with God.

 The Scripture warns, “He who believes in the Son has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him.”
 (John 3:36 NKJV).

-Why not believe in the Lord Jesus Christ and surrender to Him as your personal Lord and Saviour today?
+Why not believe in the Lord Jesus Christ and confess Him as your personal Lord and Saviour today?